flutter/packages/packages/go_router/doc/error-handling.md

 * GoError and AssertionError

-This kind of errors are thrown when go_router is using incorrectly, for example, if the root [GoRoute.path](https://pub.dev/documentation/go_router/latest/go_router/GoRoute/path.html) does not start with `/` or a builder in GoRoute is not provided.
+This kind of errors are thrown when go_router is used incorrectly, for example, if the root [GoRoute.path](https://pub.dev/documentation/go_router/latest/go_router/GoRoute/path.html) does not start with `/` or a builder in GoRoute is not provided.
 These errors should not be caught and must be fixed in code in order to use go_router.